Fri, Aug 4 2023~6min

 This wasn’t yet another weekend project.

 This has also had a psychological impact on me.
-I had to constantly fight my perfectionism while building it and get to a good-enough version I can call DONE.
+I had to constantly fight my perfectionism while building it and get to a good enough version I could call DONE.

 The good-enough version is ready, and I’m using it in 3 projects so far.